 The project has two parallel and mutually informing components: research and education.
 These components work to inform the development of proposals and interventions as well as the building of capabilities for local empowerment.
 An important part of the project are a series of Scholarships for the degree programmes as well as opportunities for Bahamians to engage in the summer Career Discovery Programme at the GSD.
 Furthermore, the project is integrated with the research and pedagogy of the GSD.

 The project seeks to understand local issues through various forms of public engagement.
 Public forums, workshops, and conferences are part of the process, in addition to fieldwork that facilitates the connection of researchers with residents.
-The first year focuses on fieldwork including participation in daily routines that aim to create a better understanding of local issues particularly across Exuma and more generally across The Bahamas.
-The second year of the project will focus on proposal making, while the third year will focus on a plan for action and implementation.
+The first year focused on fieldwork including participation in daily routines that created a better understanding of local issues particularly across Exuma and more generally across The Bahamas.
+The second year of the project focuses on proposal making, where we design and imagine projects that have the potential for a long-term spatial and economic impact, while the third year focuses on a plan for action and implementation.

-The educational component is divided into six main parts.
-The first section includes Conferences, Forums, and Workshops, such as the events held in Nassau in 2011 and 2013.
-Executive Education includes courses that will be offered in The Bahamas annually, as well as selected openings for Bahamians to take part in the various programmes at the GSD in Cambridge, MA.
-In addition to Scholarships for Bahamians to take part in any of the degree programmes at the GSD there is also a 6-week summer Career Discovery Programme.
-Harvard faculty will be available for Educational Outreach in The Bahamas and will also offer a Course, Studio or Independent Studies at the GSD each year of the project.
+The educational component is divided into six main components, including Conferences, Forums, and Workshops.
+Each year of the three-year project, full Scholarships are offered for Bahamians to take part in any of the degree programmes at Harvard Graduate School of Design.
+There are also scholarships available for Bahamians to take part in a 6-week summer Career Discovery Programme.
+The GSD’s Executive Education programme includes courses that are offered in The Bahamas annually, focused on government officials and educators, as well as selected openings for Bahamians to take part in the various programmes at the GSD in Cambridge, MA.
+Harvard faculty are available for Educational Outreach in The Bahamas and will also offer a Course, Studio or Independent Studies at the GSD each year of the project.

 Graduate School of Design